WVURAIL/dspira-lessons/_posts/2020-11-12-RaspberryPi-OsInstall.md

 Each Aficionado can make a unique contribution, because the flashes extend only a hundred meters on a side, so unless a radio telescope is at that location, the event is missed.

 The Raspberry Pi 4 designs have been tested with Event capture.
 The test was performed by feeding a 1 Pulse-Per-Second (1PPS) output from a GPS receiver into a NooElec Neutral Hydrogen amplifier.
 The early, barebones, version of this amplifier has a control port which is intended to be used for calibration.
 When the control signal is high, the input is grounding, causing a power change.
-The 1PPS is a few millions of a second long (a few microseconds).
+The 1PPS is a few millionths of a second long (a few microseconds).
 These pulses show up as flashing radio signals in the data stream.
 These flashes occur with great timing precision, enabling tests of the timing accuracy of the event captures software.

 The event detection python programs have names beginning with “NsfDetect??.py.
 The last two characters are the sampler clock rate.
 For example the SDRplay design, sampling at 9MHz has “NsfDetect90.py”.
 When running on a Raspberry Pi 4 the design has been tested, and is found to capture all 600 1 PPS pulses in 10 minutes.

-The Raspberry Pi 3 computers are slower and only designs working at less than 3 MHz less are able to accurately capture events without losing many samples.
-In a 10 minute test, with a Raspberry Pi 3, running with an Airspy-mini sampling at 3.0 MHz sampling, is able to gather about 75% (484 out of 600) 1 PPS samples.
+The Raspberry Pi 3 computers are slower and only designs working at less than 3 MHz are able to accurately capture events without losing many samples.
+In a 10 minute test, with a Raspberry Pi 3, running with an Airspy-mini sampling at 3.0 MHz, is able to gather about 75% (484 out of 600) 1 PPS samples.
 With the Raspberry Pi 4 and an RTL-SDR Dongle, sampling at 2.4 MHz, in a 10 minute sampling of 1 PPS events, all 600 events were detected.

 The event detection system is still under development and collaborators are welcomed.
 Summary